Parliamentary.ai

 This bill introduces several key measures:

-- National Plan: Within six months of the bill becoming law, the Secretary of State must create and present to Parliament a national plan to prevent crime against teenagers.
-This plan must include targets for reducing harm from criminal exploitation, the methods to achieve these targets, and the responsible government department.
+• National Plan: Within six months of passing, the Secretary of State must create and present to Parliament a national plan to combat crime against teenagers.
+This plan must include specific targets for reducing harm from criminal exploitation, the methods used to achieve these targets, and the responsible government department.

-- Secretary of State's Duty: The Secretary of State is legally obligated to promote the safety and wellbeing of teenagers.
-This involves collaborating with other government ministers, local authorities, and integrated care boards in England to improve outcomes, particularly for vulnerable teenagers.
+• Secretary of State's Duty: The Secretary of State is legally obligated to promote the safety and wellbeing of teenagers.
+This involves collaboration with other ministers, local authorities, and integrated care boards in England to enhance wellbeing outcomes, particularly for vulnerable teenagers.
+An annual report detailing this work and the wellbeing of vulnerable teenagers must be submitted to Parliament.

-- Geographic Scope: The bill applies across England, Wales, Scotland, and Northern Ireland.
+• Geographic Scope: The bill applies to England, Wales, Scotland, and Northern Ireland.

 Government Spending